 - Ask her what she loves most about the water and spend some time learning from her.

-Other Fun Mommy Daughter Date Ideas With Your Toddler
+Other Fun Mommy Daughter Date Ideas With Your 4-8-year-old

 - Pick produce at a u-pick farm.

-- Snuggle under a blanket with a photo album and look at family picture’s together.
+- Snuggle under a blanket with a photo album and look at pictures of her.

 - Tell her stories of your mother or grandmother when they were children.

-- Let her pick what she wants you two to do.
+- Let her pick the activity.
 You might be pleasantly surprised (and even excited).

-Whether you choose one date idea or all of them, I hope you focus primarily on your daughter and the time you’re spending with her.
+No matter what activity you choose, I hope you focus primarily on your daughter and the time you’re spending with her.

-It’s not so much WHICH date you choose to go on, but the memories you build, the relationship you forge, and the feeling you give her when she knows she can come to you for anything.
+The memories you build, the relationship you forge, and the feeling you give her when she knows she can come to you is priceless.

 I can promise your children grow incredibly fast and time will go even faster.
 It has for me and my little kiddos, anyway.